 Students explore the practice of law from the perspective of their personal approach to life and the values that matter to them most, as well as examine the oft-inherent conflict between the practice setting of fact and law, and life, with its complex moral and emotional overlay.
 A substantial body of research has documented increasing professional dissatisfaction and accompanying psychopathology among lawyers, often associated with a widening gap between personal values and practice, and the impacts of prolonged stress.
 This course will help students identify and align their personal values with their intended law practices, and equip them with lifelong tools for meeting the challenges of practicing law, managing stress and maintaining balance and satisfaction in their lives.
-Tools will include emotional and social intelligence competencies, meditation, breathing, journaling and heightened awareness of the mind-body feedback loop and elements of somatic intelligence.
+Tools include emotional intelligence competencies, resilience, meditation, breathing, journaling, heightened awareness of the mind-body feedback loop and elements of somatic intelligence.

 Core course aspects include:

 Exploratory exercises and discussion to help students identify their core values, articulate their personal definitions of success, then understand how to integrate those values into their lives and practice;

 An investigation of social and emotional intelligence competencies and their application to the practice of law;

 Tools, including meditation, for coping with stress, long hours, and difficult work situations, that the student can engage at any moment for dealing with a wide range of challenging circumstances;

 Practices that help students maintain good mental and physical health, as well as recognize, interrupt and combat detrimental behaviors/responses to undue stress;